 For current Amazon Prime subscribers, the Prime card is worth the hoopla.
 Besides the fact that you will have a shiny, metal card to show off (yes, the Amazon Prime card is made of metal), the card comes with some useful purchase and travel protections, and, of course, a higher rewards rate.
 However, you’ll need to shell out $119 for Amazon Prime membership just to obtain the card.
 While you can get far more than $119 worth of value out of Prime membership, the service doesn’t necessarily make sense for every cardholder.

 Amazon offers a $100 Amazon gift certificate to new cardholders as soon as their application is approved.
-This is a higher bonus than the card’s previous offering of a $70 Amazon gift certificate.
-Still, it’s a modest bonus compared to most cash back cards, many of which offer $150 as a statement credit (but, then, the bonus is not the main appeal of the card).
+While this is a higher bonus than the card’s previous offering of a $70 Amazon gift certificate, it’s still quite a modest bonus compared to what you’ll find on most cash back cards, many of which offer $150 as a statement credit (but, then, the bonus is not the main appeal of the card).
 On the plus side, the gift certificate is conveniently loaded into your account once you’re accepted, so you can use it right away.

 Earning Amazon points

 The unlimited 5 percent return on Amazon and Whole Foods purchases is the best thing the card has to offer.
 While there are competing cards that also offer a 5 percent rewards rate on Amazon purchases, they come with seasonal restrictions and limit the 5 percent rate to the first $1,500 in purchases.
 The card also offers 2 percent back on restaurants, gas stations and drug store purchases (and 1 percent back on the remainder of your purchases), adding up to a high earning rate overall.